hunter-teacher-cert/reg_assignments-SAYbaw/FinalProjectSabaughSpring22/UNIX_AWKminiLesson.md

 		awk 'BEGIN {FS = ","} NR > 1 && $18 > .3999{print $1 " " $18}' ted.txt

-De did it in 3 seasons.
+He did it in 3 seasons.
 Did Ted Williams play full seasons those years?
 Let’s grab some more data.
 For .400 to be impressive you have to qualify for the batting title, meaning you have to play close to a full season.
 In his day a full season was 155 games, so a season with more than 100 games played would put Ted in contention for the batting title.
 We’ll also look at how old he was.
 To format these nicely, we’ll use a ‘printf()’ function, which is exactly the same as C or Java.

 		awk 'BEGIN {FS = ","} NR > 1 && $18 > .3999 {printf("%d %d %3d %.3f\n",$1, $2, $5, $18)}' ted.txt